 Last River Draw Sculpture – In Old City Park, 95 N East Street, Boyne City – Lifesize and so lifelike you may want to call out to the “river rat” moving logs down the Boyne River.
 The sculpture celebrates Boyne City’s heritage as a lumbering community.
 Martha Sulfridge, artist.

 Young Ernest Hemingway – in Pennsylvania Park, East Lake Street, Petoskey – Dedicated on July 21 (Hemingway’s birthday) in 2017, the statue depicts young Ernie as shown in a 1920 photo.
-One noticeable difference in the sculpture and the photo?
+One noticeable difference between the sculpture and the photo?
 A book takes the place of a flask tucked in the author’s pocket.
 Andy Sackrider, artist.

-Ernest Hemingway – 175 E. Main Street, Harbor Springs outside of Knox Gallery – An older Ernest Hemingway is shown here sitting down with his fishing pole.
+“The Old Man and the Cat” (Ernest Hemingway)– In Village Green Park, Walloon Lake– An older Ernest Hemingway is shown here sitting down with his fishing pole.
 Probably thinking about the next big catch.
 George Lundeen, artist.

 Chief Petosega – Lewis Street behind Stafford’s Perry Hotel, Petoskey – Erected in 2005, this lifesize sculpture honors Chief Ignatius Petosegay (Petoskey), a local businessman and chief of the local Odawa Native American tribe for whom Petoskey is named.
 Pietro Vinotti, artist.